 · To identify, develop and maintain credible relationships with Key Opinion Leaders (KOLs) and academic centres.

 · Develop and maintain working relationships with the relevant patient organisations in the disease area(s) of interest.

 Active learning beats passive learning every day of the week.
 Therefore, to truly get value from this step, create a document where you can jot down everything you learn from an article, webinar or podcast related to the MSL role.
 All these nuggets of information over time will enable you to develop a clear understanding of the MSL role.

 Networking is a crucial aspect of getting your first MSL role.
 Every week set yourself the challenge of reaching out to 1 MSL or medical affairs professional on Linkedin.
 This person will ideally be in your geographical area but you can also learn a lot from MSLs working in a different country.
 This type of networking is a numbers game and not everyone will respond to you, but keep at it.
 It is a really effective way to learn more about the role and grow your medical affairs network.
 I recommend developing a spreadsheet to keep track of everyone you have reached out to.
 If you haven’t heard back from them after 2 weeks, send them a gentle reminder.
 When you connect with an MSL, ask them about the MSL role and any tips or advice they have about how they got their first MSL job.

 Step 3: Upskill

-MSLs need to be able to present confidently so find out ow to make your presentations more engaging.
+MSLs need to be able to present confidently so find out how to make your presentations more engaging.
 At your current role, put your hand up for more opportunities to speak.
-Practice, practice public speaking as much as you possibly can in order to demonstrate that you are a confident speaker.
-Join a local toastmasters club or a local prestation group on your rea to increase your skills in this area.
+Practice public speaking as much as you possibly can in order to demonstrate that you are a confident speaker.
+Join a local toastmasters club or a local presentation group in your area to increase your presentation skills.